GoodGuyGregory/dispensaries-project/Submission_ReadMe.md

 ### Submission Details

 For this project, I decided to focus on streamlining the process of parsing dispensary menus before visiting.
 The project conveniently includes a Menu attribute attached to each Document.
-However, wrapping a nested array of Product objects presented a challenge.
+However, parsing a nested array of Product objects within a backend for each dispensary presented a challenge.
 Determined to overcome this, I built a custom backend to parse the "[]" string arrays of nested Product documents.
 This backend provides several endpoints that easily parse the data for requested products.
-The endpoints for all the custom API logic can be found in the attached Postman collection.
+There is a filter and search by brand and category feature I also developed.
+The test endpoints for all the custom API logic can be found in the attached Postman collection.

 After parsing the backend for nested menu items, I addressed the common question: what should shoppers look for when visiting a dispensary, and what aspects often confuse the average customer?